 Just glance around at the number of blogs across the Internet and you will see a lot of bad writing.
 It’s an instant turnoff and preempts any evaluation of the content of your writing.

 Good writing, on the other hand, draws in a reader.
 It gives you a shot at selling someone on your content.
 In other words, it helps you get in the door.

 Any Literature Course

 There is no limit to the topics covered by novels.
 Ernest Hemingway‘s books are full of inspirational messages.
 Oscar Wilde provides brilliant business advice.
 Henry David Thoreau is the master of teaching self-reliance.

 If you want to own and run a business, you need to manage that business effectively and efficiently.
 This process requires dealing and communicating with people and delegating tasks and decisions to employees.

-Written on 5/13/2008 by Robert, owner of Flimjo.com.
+Written by Robert, owner of Flimjo.com.